magnuscarbonnier/Hamnen.Linus/README.md

 # Hamnen,
 Folder with changes: Hamnen-master-linus
-Folder with original code from Linus: linus/Linus
+<br>Folder with original code from Linus: linus/Linus